Experience-Monks/google-assistant-greeting-cards/README.md

 Click “BUILD” on the Dialogflow card, and follow the flow to create a new Dialogflow agent.

 When your agent is created, click on the gear icon to get to the “Export and Import” tab.
 You can then compress the `dialogflow_agent` folder from this repo into a zip file, and then import it.
-You should then see all of 21 Days of Gratitude’s Intents and Entities in your project.
+You should then see all of Greeting Card’s Intents and Entities in your project.

 [Here](https://dialogflow.com/docs/getting-started/basics)’s some more info about how Dialogflow works in general.